vamsikrishnak16/NASSCOM-VSD-SOC-PD/README.md

 - **Macro Hardening**: Converting a macro from its HDL representation into a manufacturable layout.
 - **SoC Integration**: Combining multiple macros into a cohesive System-on-a-Chip (SoC) design.

+# OpenLANE ASIC Design Flow

+The diagram below depicts the comprehensive ASIC design flow implemented in OpenLANE.
+The process starts with the Design RTL (Register Transfer Level), which is then synthesized into an optimized gate-level netlist using Yosys and ABC.
+This netlist is subsequently analyzed using Static Timing Analysis (STA) to identify any potential timing violations.
+Optionally, the flow can include Design for Test (DFT), utilizing the FAULT tool to enhance testability.

 ![image](https://github.com/user-attachments/assets/ea2a0188-3dd8-4378-ae46-e159f85a976f)